 California’s Zero-Emission Truck Goals and Policies: Implications for Small Drayage Fleets

-Research Team: Stephen G. Ritchie (lead), Craig Rindt, Youngeun Bae, Marshall Miller, and Lew Fulton
+Research Team: Stephen G. Ritchie (lead), Craig Rindt, Youngeun Bae, Marshall Miller, Lew Fulton, and Suman Kumar Mitra

 UC Campus(es): UC Davis, UC Irvine